Tabby / Domestic Short Hair / Mixed (short coat)

 - Reaction to New People: Friendly

-- Lap pet, Playful, Affectionate, Eager to Please, Intelligent, Gentle, Goofy, Plays with Toys
+- Lap pet, Playful, Affectionate, Eager to Please, Intelligent, Goofy, Plays with Toys

-Emmie is from stray litter of 5 kittens and mama.
+Sherman is from a stray surrender.
 If you are interested in getting to know this animal better, please fill out an adoption application.
 An adoption application is the best way to show your interest in an animal and is not a binding contract.

 To learn more about Ruff Start’s adoption process and the care our foster animals receive, please visit our How to Adopt page.